Chrispreilly/Lazy-Corolla-Emulator/README.md

 # Lazy-Corolla-Emulator
 Fingerprint as a corolla in openpilot with 1 CAN ID

-Setup:
+Equipment:

-Arduino UNO
+Arduino UNO,
-MCP2515 CAN Board with 16mhz oscillator
+MCP2515 CAN Board with 16mhz oscillator,
-White Panda
+White Panda,
 OnePlus3